BodyMaps/ShapeKit/README.md

 > [!IMPORTANT]
 >  If you set outputs and inputs the same, the system will automatically overwrite the orginal folder.

-# Key Post-Processing Functions
+# Key Functions
 Here outlines several key post-processing functions designed to handle common segmentation errors across multiple organs.
-In addition to these general utilities, organ-specific correction functions are also available in [post_processing.py](post_processing.py).
+In addition to these general utilities, organ-specific correction functions are also available in [organs_postprocessing.py](organs_postprocessing.py).

 ## remove_small_components
 Removes small, disconnected regions from a binary segmentation mask, helping to eliminate noise and improve anatomical plausibility.